 I'm not saying that your child can't or should not play baseball if he/she starts at 7, 8, 9 or even 10 years old.But what I'm suggesting to you as little league parents is that starting to play in a youth baseball leagues to late will be hard for your son/daughter to compete and catch up with their age group from a "baseball skills Level" point of view if they have never played before.Little league parents can read "Level-1 Little League Baseball" one of 5-levelsNow "Think about that for a minute" If your child start playing baseball at the age of 3 he/she will have 5 - 7 years of baseball experience over someone who started playing baseball at 8 or 10 years of age.

-My experience with kids who started playing baseball late at 8 or 10 years old by the time they reach 11,12,13 years of age they give up on playing baseball.
-Why?
-Because at that point both the child and the little league parents realize that they are to far behind the rest of the kids in their age group that's why it's important to start playing baseball early around the age 4.
+My experience with kids who tried to start playing baseball at 8 or 10 years old was by the time they was 11,12,13 years of age they give up on playing, because at that point both the parent and the child realize that they are to far behind the rest of the kids in their age group that why it important to start early.

 The same thing is true for players who play little league baseball then stop playing once they enter high school then tries to pick it up again once they are in college.